 *See FAQ’s below for more details and requirements*

-ADMIT- The applicant is admitted to this college as a full-time undergraduate student.
+ADMIT- The applicant is guaranteed admission to the major listed on the IUT application in the College of Engineering and Applied Science, as a full-time undergraduate student.

-The college may decide to defer the admit or refuse decision.
-This option is allowed only if documented external events have negatively impacted the applicant during the semester in which the IUT application was processed, e.g., extended medical care throughout the semester or a family emergency with considerable time away from school.
+*The college may decide to defer the admit or refuse decision.
+This option is allowed only if documented external events have negatively impacted the applicant during the semester in which the IUT application was processed, (i.e., extended medical care throughout the semester or a family emergency with considerable time away from school).*

 Note for Double Degree applicants: If you are planning to add a major in this college to another major in another college/school at CU-Boulder, students must satisfy curricula for both programs and may need to complete additional semester credit hours above and beyond the largest minimum credit hour requirement.